Communities

 So what is across it depends on the role it is currently playing.

-TonyStewart‭ wrote about 2 years ago · edited about 2 years ago
+TonyStewart‭ wrote over 2 years ago · edited over 2 years ago

 "across it" or it's own voltage is merely a value indicating the state of charge at some time.
 The actual charge Q = CV(t) for the capacitor's voltage.
 Your question is just about the semantics of a single test point (with an assumed common test point of 0V) or differential "across"